All orders ship fast and free

 How to apply broad-spectrum sunscreen?

 According to the American Academy of Dermatology, there are a few guidelines that you need to keep in mind when buying sunscreen.
 Along with ensuring the formula is broad spectrum, pick one that is SPF 30 or higher and water resistant.
 Plus, make sure to apply it before you head outside—and don’t miss those hard-to-reach spots like your neck, ears, tops of feet, and lips.
-You’ll need a shot glass worth of sunscreen to cover your body.
+You’ll need a shot glass worth of body sunscreen to cover your body.
 Finally, don’t forget to reapply your sunscreen every two hours or immediately after swimming or sweating.